monmohan/dsjslib/README.md

 [Reference: Google Guava https://code.google.com/p/guava-libraries/]

 In-memory LRU cache implementation for Node, inspired by Google Guava Loading Cache .
-The cache is much simpler since it doesn't have to deal with concurrent threads, but other functionality of Guava cache are captured like
+The cache is simpler since it doesn't have to deal with concurrent threads, but other functionality of Guava cache are captured like
 - Auto loader function
 - Removal listener
 - Auto expiry After Write (TTL)
 - Max Size and weight